Guide to Enterprise Data Encryption and Protection Solutions22 Mar 2020 | Michael Waksman

 Data at Rest: Protecting Inactive Data

 Inactive data is stored physically – on a computer hard drive, on a USB stick, or on a server in the cloud.
 This type of data is kept inactive until it is needed.
-There are several methods of data protection.
+There are several methods to protect data at rest.
 Use all of them to enable many layers of security.

 - Encryption of Entire Drives